when obtaining a nursing history on a client with a suspected gastric ulcer which signs and symptoms would the nurse expect to see select all that app

 ATI Gastrointestinal System

 1. When obtaining a nursing history on a client with a suspected gastric ulcer, which signs and symptoms would the nurse expect to see?
-Select all that apply.
+Select ONE that does not apply.

 Rationale: Signs and symptoms of a gastric ulcer include epigastric pain at night, vomiting, and weight loss.
 Relief of epigastric pain after eating is not typically associated with gastric ulcers.